 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Most of us don’t have the staggering net worth to qualify for the most exclusive credit cards.
 But you can still qualify for the best luxury credit cards for world-class rewards and benefits.
-Further, the best part is that you don’t need to wait for an invitation to apply for these top luxury credit cards.
+Further, the best part is that you don’t need to wait for an invitation to apply for the best luxury credit cards.

 Best Luxury Credit Cards

-Firstly, in many cases, these travel cards have many overlapping benefits as their invite-only counterparts.
-And these cards may not be diamond-encrusted or be part of the best metal credit cards group.
+Firstly, in many cases, these travel cards have many overlapping benefits with their invite-only counterparts.
+And these luxury credit cards may not be diamond-encrusted or be part of the best metal credit card group.
 Yet, the best luxury credit cards still have access to some of the best rewards programs and travel benefits available.

 The Platinum Card from American Express